 Valentine’s Day is not a holiday I have ever given much attention.
 I feel we should show love every day, and never saw the need for a big commercial fuss.
 I usually bake heart-shaped cookies and plan a simple Valentine themed craft.
 This year seemed a great time to give my littles a Valentine lesson in love.

 Over my years of motherhood, I have come to recognize boys don’t naturally exhibit displays of love.
 Oh they would argue.
 They are happy to dole out an occasional punch in the arm, witty insult, elbow jab to the ribs or a hug so tight I fear a bone will break.
-Although that may be fine and good for the boys, Little Bear and I are failing to feel the love.
+Although that may be fine and good for the boys, my daughter and I are failing to feel the love.

 Love never fails…1 Cor.
 13:8a

 Discover your love language, or that of your child, at 5 Love Languages.